JuliaData/DataFrames.jl/docs/src/man/working_with_dataframes.md

 the [`subset`](@ref) function, or the [`subset!`](@ref) function, which is its in-place variant.

-The [`subset`](@ref) function takes a data frame as its first argument.
-The following one or more positional arguments are filtering condition specifications that must be jointly met.
-Each condition should be passed as a `Pair` consisting of source column(s) and a function specifying the filtering condition taking this column(s) as arguments:
+These functions take a data frame as their first argument.
+The following positional arguments (one or more) are filtering condition specifications that must be jointly met.
+Each condition should be passed as a `Pair` consisting of source column(s) and a function specifying the filtering condition taking this or these column(s) as arguments:

 ```jldoctest dataframe
 julia> subset(df, :A => a -> a .< 10, :C => c -> isodd.(c))